Datorsmurf/liang/README.md

 5. After successful connection to the wifi LiaNG will report its IP in the serial and on the display if you have one connected.

 ## Modes
 Liang is using modes to select the overall goal for the mower at any given time.
-A move implies the use of different behaviors to achieve that goal.
+A mode implies the use of different behaviors to achieve that goal.
 The modes are *Idle*, *Charge*, *Mow* and *Mow Once*

+Modes can be changed from the web UI or by pressing the center button on the board marked *boot*.
 ### Idle
-The mower is passive and only a few debug and testing behaviors are available
+The mower is passive and only a few debug and testing behaviors are available Two debug behaviors are available in Idle mode. *Sensor debug* and *motor test*.
+Press the button on the board marked *SW3* to cycle through them.
 ### Charge
 The goal is to be charging and stay in charging until told otherwise.
 ### Mow